-How did you get such a great job?
+How did you get such a great job at Bonorong?

 I became frustrated in my office job and being an outdoorsy person who liked lots of physical exercise and didn’t mind getting dirty, I thought applying for a wildlife-keeping internship sounded like just the ticket!

-I work 8am to 5pm.
+I work from 8 am to 5 pm.
 After the morning meeting, I rake all the walking paths, clean enclosures and do the feeding routines and orphan rounds (including administering medical treatment).

-The animals are mostly native Australian and endemic Tasmanian animals such as Tasmanian devils, wombats, Forester kangaroos, Tasmanian bettongs, sulphur-crested cockatoos, yellow-tailed black cockatoos, spotted-tail quolls and eastern quolls.
+The animals are mostly native Australian and endemic Tasmanian animals such as Tasmanian devils, wombats, Forester kangaroos, Tasmanian bettongs, sulfur-crested cockatoos, yellow-tailed black cockatoos, spotted-tail quolls and eastern quolls.

 Bonorong Wildlife Sanctuary occupies 11.33ha of native vegetation (approximately half the size of Taronga Zoo) and has 24 native species (averaging 200 individuals) permanently on display and routinely cares for up to 40 animals behind the scenes.